wolfiiy/momiko/content/posts/japanese-keyboard-arch.en.md

 {{< figure src="/images/posts/japanese-keyboard-arch/gnome-settings-add-input-source.png" alt="Screenshot of the keyboard section of the GNOME settings - Input source choice." position="center" caption="Choosing the Japanese input source." captionPosition="center">}}

 Finally, scroll to "Japanese (Mozc:あ)".
-This variants defaults the keyboard to *kana* input.
+This variants defaults the keyboard to *kana* input instead of *roumaji*.

+{{< figure src="/images/posts/japanese-keyboard-arch/gnome-settings-select-input-source.png" alt="Screenshot of the keyboard section of the GNOME settings - Adding hiragana keyboard." position="center" caption="Selecting the Japanese (Mozc:あ) keyboard." captionPosition="center">}}

+To change input method, the keyboard shortcut `<super> + <space>` can be used.
+When text is typed, a list of word suggestions appear.

+{{< figure src="/images/posts/japanese-keyboard-arch/example.png" alt="Japanese keyboard usage example." position="center" caption="The words list." captionPosition="center">}}

+One can navigate through that list using the `<space>` key.
+An entry can be selected using `<enter>`.